 - Can boost your own organization’s profile, if the business is particularly well-known and highly regarded.

 Understanding how corporate sponsorship works and how to attract these powerful donors can make a major and positive difference for your nonprofit.
 Read on for some valuable and practical guidance.

 What is corporate sponsorship?

 Corporate sponsorship is relatively simple.
-The core action of a corporate sponsorship is a business donating to nonprofit.
+The core action of corporate sponsorship is a business donating to a nonprofit.
 The goal is for both the business and the nonprofit to receive benefits in return for this partnership.